MarkScrivo/nfl-analytics-dashboard/README.md

 # NFL Analytics Dashboard

-A React-based dashboard for analyzing NFL game data with a focus on betting trends and performance metrics.
+A React-based dashboard for analyzing NFL game data with AI-powered insights and betting trend analysis.

 ## Features